anshlabs716/syskit/README.md

 Some operations can modify system files, packages, services, caches, or other system resources.

-Android functionality using Shizuku or root can provide elevated system access.
+Android features may also require additional permissions, Shizuku, or root depending on the operation.

-**Use system-modifying and elevated-access features carefully.**
+**Use system-modifying features carefully.**

-Feature availability varies between operating systems, implementations, devices, permissions, and dependencies.
+Feature availability varies between operating systems, Android versions, devices, implementations, and permissions.

 ---